Operational Approach to Protect Golfers and Staff

 When You Arrive at the Golf Course For A Booked Tee Time

-- Golfers will be met by a Course Greeter who will ensure each member of a party understands the NEW check-in process
+- Golfers will be met by a Course Greeter who will assist with your groups check-in process

 - Please know our Course Greeter has been instructed not to allow anyone to approach the clubhouse / putting greens any earlier than 30 minutes before their tee time